-Kings college is famous the world over, and is Cambridge most famous landmark.
-Its world famous choir can be seen performing live on the BBC every Christmas Eve for the Carols from king’s performance.
-It’s beautiful architecture and it’s historical importance make it a must visit while you are here in Cambridge especially if you love architecture and history.
+Kings College is famous the world over and is Cambridge’s most famous landmark.
+Its world-famous choir can be seen performing live on the BBC every Christmas Eve for the Carols from King’s performance.
+Its beautiful architecture and its historical importance make it a must-visit while you are here in Cambridge especially if you love architecture and history.

-The chapel that took over 100 years to build, and finished under the rule of King Henry VIII, is the oldest building within kings college and has the worlds highest fan vaulted ceiling.
-It’s also home to one of the most valuable collection of stained glass windows.
+The chapel which took over 100 years to build, and finished under the rule of King Henry VIII, is the oldest building within kings college and has the world’s highest fan vaulted ceiling.
+It’s also home to one of the most valuable collections of stained glass windows.

-A lovely view of the chapel can be be seen weather your strolling along Kings Parade or walking along the backs (the gardens and backs of the colleges) by the river.
+A lovely view of the chapel can be seen whether your strolling along Kings Parade or walk along the backs (the gardens and backs of the colleges) by the river.
 This is one of my favourite places to sit and chill out and watch the world go by on a nice sunny day in the city.

 Great St Mary’s Church